prebid/prebid.github.io/identity/sharedid.md

 pbjs.setConfig({
     userSync: {
         userIds: [{
-            name: 'sharedId',
+            name: 'sharedId', //"pubCommonId" as a name is supported for backwards compatibility,
+            params: {
+                pixelUrl: "/wp-json/pubcid/v1/extend/"
+            },
             storage: {
-                name: '_sharedID', // name of the 1st party cookie
+                name: '_sharedID', // name of the 1st party cookie, _pubcid is supported for backwards compatibility
                 type: 'cookie',
                 expires: 30
             }